St. Anthony High School presents 'Matilda The Musical'

-St. Anthony High School and SAMBA ask you to join us for the fun-filled tale of, “Matilda The Musical.”
+St. Anthony High School and SAMBA invites you to the fun-filled tale of "Matilda The Musical."

-Directed by Mrs. Monique Hortenstine; musical direction by Mrs Angie Tkachuk and choreography by Ms. Ilenia Hails, assisted by Ms. Megan Koenig.
-Performed in the St. Anthony High School Multi Purpose Room on Friday, Nov.
-1 at 7 pm; Saturday, Nov.
-2 at 7 p.m.; and Sunday, Nov.
-3 at 2 p.m.
+The production is directed by Monique Hortenstine and is under the musical direction of Angie Tkachuk and choreography of Ilenia Hails, assisted by Megan Koenig.
+Performances will be at the St. Anthony High School Multi Purpose Room at 7 p.m.
+Friday, Nov.
+1, and Saturday, Nov.
+2, and at 2 p.m.
+Sunday, Nov.
+3.

-Matilda is the story of an extraordinary little girl with extraordinary powers.
-The daughter of insensitive, difficult parents, Matilda finds refuge in library books and in creating her own stories.
-Things are no better at school, where Matilda also faces a tyrannical and cruel headmistress, Miss Trunchbull, who believes in Crunchem Hall’s motto: “Bambinatum est Magitum,” or “Children are Maggots.”

 Commented